AIRU student wins best paper award

 Tommie Meyer elected as an AAS Fellow

-June 2024 — Tommie Meyer, co-director of AIRU, has been elected as a Fellow of the African Academy of Sciences (AAS) in recognition of his excellence in the field of Artificial Intelligence (AI).
+June 2024 — Tommie Meyer, deputy-director of AIRU, has been elected as a Fellow of the African Academy of Sciences (AAS) in recognition of his excellence in the field of Artificial Intelligence (AI).
 The AAS is a pan-African organisation dedicated to pursuing excellence by funding and recognising transformative research across the continent.
 Fellowship recognition is …

 Mbithe Nzomo awarded Best Student Paper at 8th International Workshop on Health Intelligence (W3PHIAI-24)